jad-rabehi/Constraint-programming/Online_Range_SLAM/Readme.md

   VIBes-viewer
 ```
 ---
-Then, launch the code with:
+Then, run the code with:
 ```bash
   cd build
   cmake ..